critesjosh/celo-dappkit/README.md

 ## Mobile Dependencies

-You will need the Expo app installed on your mobile device ([iOS](https://apps.apple.com/app/apple-store/id982107779) or [Android](https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www)).
+You will need the Expo app installed on your development mobile device or emulator ([iOS](https://apps.apple.com/app/apple-store/id982107779) or [Android](https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www)).

-You will also need the [Celo Wallet](https://celo.org/developers/wallet) on your mobile device to sign transactions.
+You will also need the [Celo Wallet](https://celo.org/developers/wallet) on your mobile device (or emulator) to sign transactions.
 The app may automatically connect to a HelloWorld contract that has already been deployed to the testnet, or you may have to deploy your own (details below).

 ## Smart contract development